 I have a little more detail on how to integrate devices into your own Zigbee network in the article Zigbee – register devices or sensors and actuators with zigbee2mqtt described.
 The following two steps summarize this briefly.

-To put the IKEA STYRBAR button into pairing mode, you have to insert the battery and the button
+To put the IKEA STYRBAR button into pairing mode, you need to insert the battery and press the button.

 The LED in the button should then flash and the button should connect to your Zigbee network shortly afterwards.